ameros/genyaml/README.md

 - individuals/{person-name-unique}
 - families/{family-id}

-and place there all particular files with kind of _symlinks_ to be able to traverse the tree accordingly to relation structure.
+and place there all particular files with kind of _symlinks_ to be able to traverse the tree (folders) accordingly to relation structure.

 ## YAML to MARKDOWN